 - Allow your pet time to get used to the carrier.
 Spend time in and out of of it daily.
 If you are not using a carrier, practice walking your pet around the vehicle while soothing them, and eventually getting in and out without going anywhere.

 - While riding in the vehicle, you can use music therapy to help your pet relax; there really is such a thing!
 There are even specifically designed music programs for your pet.
-Check out Through a Dog’s Ear.
-Or tune into your pet’s favorite radio station.
+Check out Spotify’s Pet Playlists, or tune into your pet’s favorite radio station.

 - Try an herbal calming aid.